deepjavalibrary/djl/examples/docs/image_classification.md

 ]
 ```

-The results show that there's a 99.996% probability that the image contains a "0" digit.
+The results show that there's a 99.996 percent probability that the image contains a "0" digit.